 Weight - Depending on the condition of your roof, most are strong enough to withstand the added weight of solar panels.
 Solar panels shouldn’t add more than 4 pounds per square foot to the roof load, but we still recommend that your roof be inspected beforehand just in case.

 Weather - How severe weather conditions affect your solar-paneled roof is an important thing to consider.
 If you live in a drier climate, you’ll be happy to know that solar panels absorb harmful radiant heat which could normally damage your roof.
 If you live in a climate with more moisture, solar panels can act as a shield where water runs off.
 Proper flashing and other materials help protect from leaks as well.

 Permits - Before installing solar panels, you’ll need to make sure that you obtain the proper building permits and meet all the necessary local building codes.

 Warranty - Another important factor to understand is the types of solar panel warranties and their impact on your roof warranty.
-Different types of solar warranties include a typical manufacturer, “workmanship” warranty that covers defects and a solar power warranty that assures set levels of energy production through different stages.
+Different types of solar warranties include a typical manufacturer, a “workmanship” warranty that covers defects, and a solar power warranty that assures set levels of energy production through different stages.